elfgirl/ransible/README.md

 ## Bootstrap

 This file sets up some initial files, crons jobs, ntp and other such basic linux materials.
 It is run on a freshly flashed image to prepare it.
-Project or role specific material is not set up here
+Project or role specific material is not set up here.
+If you are going to use a vault password for later repository pulls, here is where it is placed on the host.

 ## Common